 What happens when the Creative Cloud license ends?

 First, anything you may have read about Adobe keeping your photos hostage is nonsense.

-If you’re a Lightroom CC user you won’t be able to use the application any more.
+If you’re a Lightroom user you won’t be able to use the application any more.
 The good news is that Adobe keeps your photos on its servers for 12 months after you cancel your subscription.
 You can download your photos using a new app called Image Downloader Utility.

 But bear in mind that you should always back your photos up and keep copies on external hard drives at home.
 If you do this properly you don’t have to worry about what happens to your photos on Adobe’s servers.